hhariri/hhariri.github.io/_posts/2014-02-01-the-facebook-scale-generation.md

 And yet, lately it seems that every technology, every language, every framework is being sold to us based on its scalability merits.

-Conferences have all become about scalability.
-Languages have all become about concurrency.
-Frameworks have become all about scalability.
+Conferences have become about scalability.
+Languages have become about concurrency.
+Frameworks have become about scalability.

 And then of course there's Big Data in case everything else fails to convince us we need to scale.

 ## Also, it's not all about scale